eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/08-Managing Secrets in Templates.md

 }
 ```

-All you would need to do now, is deploy the template and pass in the parameter file to the template.
+To use this example, all you need to do is provide a static value for its resource ID.
+Then, copy this file locally, and set the subscription ID, vault name, and SQL server name.
+You can then deploy the template and pass in the parameter file to the template.

-> **Note**: See the page <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-keyvault-parameter" target="_blank"><span style="color: #0066cc;" color="#0066cc">Use Azure Key Vault to pass secure parameter value during deployment</span> for more details.</a> There also are details available on this page on how to reference a secret with a dynamic ID.
+> :information_source: For more information, and for details about referencing a secret with a dynamic ID, see the page [Use Azure Key Vault to pass secure parameter value during deployment](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-keyvault-parameter).